WojciechBanas/Colordesigner-Figma/resources/plugin-desc.md

 The plugin generates shades, tints, and color harmonies based on select layers or local styles.
+You can also create a stepped gradient between two colors.

 Main Features:
-Generate tints, shades and color harmonies
+Generate tints, shades, and color harmonies
-The plugin is integrated with user selection and local  styles Easy to use
+The plugin is integrated with user selection and local  styles Gradient Generator
+Easy to use
 The plugin support only solid fills.

 Note:
-Do Not try to select too much layers.
+Do Not try to select too many layers.
 It may freeze Figma.

 https://colordesigner.io/contact